Developing New Habits in 65 Days

-- When could you schedule the time to do your new routine every day of the 66-day period?
+When could you schedule the time to do your new routine every day of the 65-day period?
 When you have a specific time allocated to it, it’s more likely that you are going to do it.

-- What friend is also developing a new habit so you both can keep each other accountable and celebrate the progress.
+What friend is also developing a new habit so you both can keep each other accountable and celebrate the progress.
+It is amazing how powerful it is when we simply tell another person what we are working on.